Written by Ingrid Hoff, in collaboration with Mohsen Molavi

 10. ZZ plant, if you are looking for an adaptable plant that can withstand a bit of ahem... abuse… but still look architectural and attractive then this is the plant for you.
 Look for the black cultivar ‘Raven’ for something a bit different.

-Let’s start 2022 off with a breath of fresh air and some extra beauty.
-Check out some of my favourites or find you own, just keep in mind to choose based on where you will grow them and don’t forget to water.
+Check out some of these favourites or find you own, just keep in mind to choose based on where you will grow them and don’t forget to water.
 Health and joy will soon follow.